visualive/va-social-buzz/readme.txt

 == Description ==

-It displays buttons at the end of every article for readers to "Like" your recommended Facebook page, to share the article on Facebook, to tweet about it on Twitter, and to follow you on Twitter.
+It displays buttons at the end of every article for readers to "Like" your recommended Facebook page, to share the article on Facebook, to tweet about it on Twitter, and to follow you on Twitter. japanese viral media often uses this kind of display.

-Japanese viral media often uses this kind of display.
+If Google Universal Analytics is introduced to the website, it will become possible to track how many clicks etc each particular event gets.

 = Translation =
 * English: KUCKLU